 8. Fluid Tactical Hydration

-At less than a dollar per sachet, this is our best value choice.
-Runners on a budget, these powder packets are for you!
+At less than a dollar per packet, this is our best value choice.
+Runners on a budget, these powders are for you!

 Each one contains 5g of carbs and 20 calories, made up of the electrolyte you need and some added sugar for taste.